-Thus, several measures are proposed, such as the use of a matrix to consolidate comments, the existence of technical "case law", the use of manuals to guide the internal procedures, and the creation of work groups to carry out reviews and engage with different groups of stakeholders.
+A first set of internal measures intended for streamlining the EIA have been approved, such as the use of a matrix to consolidate comments, the existence of technical "case law", the use of manuals to guide the internal procedures, and the creation of work groups to carry out reviews and engage with different groups of stakeholders.

-Moreover, the EIS Executive Summary Orientation Guide has been prepared to make executive summaries more accessible.
-This guide promotes that documents explaining an investment project and its impacts foster the informed and responsible participation of citizens, as well as promoting the use of executive summaries in audiovisual versions specially when the language of the target population makes it difficult to make a written translation from Spanish into the native language.
+Moreover, the "EIS Executive Summary Orientation Guide" has been prepared to make executive summaries more accessible.
+This guide promotes that documents explaining an investment project and its impacts foster the informed and responsible participation of citizens, as well as promoting the use of executive summaries in audiovisual versions.
 Senace is oriented towards a simpler, more straightforward EIS that is easy to understand, but which remains technically robust and consistent at the same time.
-Furthermore, it has been verified that the large extension of EIS does not guarantee their quality; therefore, Senace continuously evaluates how to streamline the contents of the EIS to what is strictly material and relevant for their application to the specific project.
+Furthermore, it has been verified that the large extension of an EIS does not guarantee it quality; therefore, Senace continuously evaluates how to streamline the contents of the EIS to what is strictly material and relevant for their application to the specific project.